majorek31/StackExample/README.md

 # StackExample
-An example of how stack works in x86 assembly
+An example of how stack works in x86 assembly, shown in C++ design